BobSmithIV/TagProRandomFlairs/README.md

 *****

-Last updated 9/2.
-Compatible with all flairs up to and including the 2nd birthday event flairs.
+Last updated 17/31/15.
+Compatible with all flairs up to and including the 2nd St Patrick's Day event flair.